Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 })
 ```

-This error will be resolved when you define the reducers in the future!
+This error will be resolved when you define the reducers in an upcoming step!

 ## Adding a Slice

 A slice is a piece of application state.
-In more detail, the code block for the slice determines what this piece of named, and we need the name to access this piece of state.
+In more detail, the code block for the slice gives the slice a name, the name is used to access this piece of state.

 The slice also determines what the initial value is for this piece of state.
 State is a JS object with properties.
 Something like: